Calculate sequential differences of values in numeric vectors.

 Defaults to

-.Should be
+list().Should be

-are calculated based on the order oforderby
+xare calculated based on the order oforderbyvector(s), as determined bybase::order().

 Details

-is very similar base-R
+delta is very similar base-R diff().

-should be favored in humdrumR use because:
+However, delta should be favored in humdrumR use because:

 Its output is always the same length as its input.
 This is achieved by padding the beginning or end of the output with1

-values (or other options).It has a
+NAvalues (or other options).It has a

-(or other) values.
+NA(or other) values.

-is applied separately to each column, unless margin
+If applied to a matrix, delta is applied separately to each column, unless margin is set to 1 (rows)

 or, if you have a higher-dimensional array, a higher value.